The Importance Of Poker Buttons & Blinds

 The term poker buttons can also refer to a variety of plastic discs used to mark the status of players, such as:

-All In – Used to indicate when a player has bet all their chips.
+All In – Used to indicate when a player has staked all their chips.

 No Player – Shows when there is a free spot at a poker table.